mayaemi/WiserTester/README.md

 ## JSON Request Manager
 ### Overview
 The JSON Request Manager is a Python script designed to manage JSON request bundles.
-It supports creating, modifying, and managing JSON files based on templates.
-The script allows users to add, remove, or modify JSON files within a specified directory.
+The script allows users to add, remove, or modify JSON files within a specified directory based on templates.

 ### Features
 - **Add JSON Files**: Add specific JSON files or all files from a template directory to a target directory.